abiyfantaye/ESADS/README.md

 - Exports the final rebar details to AutoCAD

-The implemented numerical details of the program for each structural component are described in the report.
-Please check `DOC/ESADS_Final_Report`.
+The implemented numerical details of the program for each structural component are described in the report found in `DOC/ESADS_Final_Report`.

 ![screenShot](Resources/ESADS_StartPage.PNG)